thomasfischer-his/pbflookup/README.md

 ## Running the Software

+During its execution PBFLookup has a peak memory (RAM) consumption of about 3.2GB.
+Herefore, 8GB is recommended as the minimum physical memory size available on the machine this software is running on.

 ### Downloading Map Data
 A requirement to run the software is a current snapshot of the OpenStreetMap data for Sweden.
 Such a snapshot is available at [Geofabrik](http://download.geofabrik.de/europe/sweden.html), a company providing services based on OpenStreetMap data.